mookjp/rails-docker-example/README.md

 └───────────────────────────────┘   └───────────────────────────────┘
 ```

+**NOTICE: This wouldn't fit production environment as it builds Docker image inside the only host.
+It may affects performance while users send request to the only host.
+For production, it needs to change to use Docker registry and run containers by pulling image from there.**

 ### Setup environment as Vagrant

 Install vagrant dns plugin for local dns.
 Then run `vagrant up` to up your local environment.